Home

 They resided in Windber, Somerset County and raised two daughters -- Barbara Durst and Karen Suhr.

 James was a veteran of World War II, having served in the Pacific theatre.
-He was employed by the A&P grocery store chain and ACME Markets and retired on the first day of April 1975.
+He was employed by the A&P grocery store chain and Acme Markets and retired on the first day of April 1975.
 He was a member of the American Legion, Lions Club, Veterans of Foreign Wars in Confluence and local fire department.

-Virginia was elected the initial president of the Windber Area High School Band Parents, and was a member of the First Lutheran Church of Windber.
+Ruth was elected the initial president of the Windber Area High School Band Parents, and was a member of the First Lutheran Church of Windber.

 James died at the age of 93, in the Church of the Brethren Home in Windber, on June 3, 2006.
 A memorial service was held at the First Lutheran Church of Windber, led by Rev. Eleanor Abarno.
 An obituary was published in the Somerset Daily American.